-It is an offence to use a mobile phone while driving, unless the driver can operate it without the need to touch it.
-You can be convicted even in stationary traffic so beware.
-As a rule of thumb if the engine is on don’t use your phone.
+It is an offence to use a mobile phone whilst driving, unless the driver can operate it without the need to touch it.
+You can be convicted even in stationary traffic so beware, as a rule of thumb if the engine is on don’t use your phone.

-It’s illegal to use your phone while driving unless you have hands-free access like a Bluetooth handset or voice command.
-Even with hands-free, you have to be able to show that you have full control of your vehicle.
+It’s illegal to use your phone whilst driving unless you have hands-free access like a Bluetooth handset or voice command.
+Even with hands-free, you must be able to show that you have full control of your vehicle.

 This is an extremely serious offence which is often committed to be dealt with at the Crown Court.
 The test is whether the driving has fallen way below that of a competent driver and is dangerous.

 There is no exhaustive list of what actions would constitute dangerous driving but the following are some recent examples: racing, driving on the wrong side of the road or through no entry signs, excessive speed and dangerous overtaking.